 This page is laid out for easy navigation via JAWS:

-This is the second public release of these TeamTalk scripts for JAWS and is aimed at TeamTalk 4.6 and 5.x.
-The previous release was for TeamTalk versions 4.2 through 4.5.
+This script version is aimed at TeamTalk 4.6 and 5.x.
+The previous script version was for TeamTalk versions 4.2 through 4.5.
 These newer scripts should also work with those older TeamTalk versions but have not been tested against them.

 Documentation of script usage and features can be viewed by typing Insert+F1 twice in quick succession from within TeamTalk while these scripts are running.